LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

         path_to_plot
     )

-The aggregated view of Geometric Median and Trimmed Mean shows the best method for each configuration:
+The aggregated view of Geometric Median and Trimmed Mean shows the accuracy achieved by the best method in each configuration:

 .. image:: ../../_static/plots_example/aggregated_heatmap.png
    :alt: Aggregated Heatmap Test Accuracy